Automated Patch Assessment for Program Repair at Scale: Introduction

-\item A curated dataset of \rgttotalnumber{} generated tests for Defects4J based on the ground truth human patch.
+Furthermore, we share with the program repair community: 1) a curated dataset of 638 patches generated from 14 program repair tools for the Defects4J benchmark, together with their correctness metadata.
+Those patches are given in canonical format so that they provide a foundation for future program repair research.
+All the data presented in this paper are publicly-available\footnote{https://anonymous.4open.science/r/cffe573f-61ab-4d99-9e7c-dc769d657e75/}.
+2) a curated dataset of \rgttotalnumber{} generated tests for Defects4J based on the ground truth human patch.
 This dataset is valuable for future automated patch assessment, as well as for sister fields such as fault localization and testing.